shikharbhardwaj/dotfiles/README.md

 # dotfiles

-Settings and configuration for my development environment.
+This repository has settings my development environment, along with some random useful scripts.
 These include my `vim` settings and plugins, `zsh` and `tmux` stuff and templates for projects.
 Will change over time as stuff gets added or removed.

 ## Usage